My recipes → Your inbox. Sign up today!

 Save Post

-• Where to buy it?
-These mushrooms are sometimes available at your local grocery store or farmer’s market.
-They are supposedly pretty easy to grow as well, and you can order a homegrown kit right on Amazon, if you want to grow them at home.
+• Where to buy them?
+You can often find lion’s mane mushrooms at a well-stocked grocery store or your local farmers’ markets.
+While I haven’t tried this myself, they are supposedly pretty easy to grow as well, and you can order a homegrown kit right on Amazon, if you want to grow them at home.

 • Are they healthy?
 Yes, they are known for their ability to boost brain health.
 They are said to protect against Alzheimer’s disease and dementia, while also reducing mild symptoms of anxiety and depression.
 In addition, they may help to support focus, cognition, creativity, and productivity!

 • What do they taste like?
-They have a mildly sweet, earthy flavor – a lot of people say they taste a lot like seafood or crab meat.
+They have a mild, slightly sweet, earthy flavor and “meaty” texture when cooked.
+A lot of people say they taste like seafood, especially crab, which makes them a great plant-based option for all kinds of dishes.

 Mushrooms sliced on a cutting board.

-1. Clean and slice the mushrooms.
+Before you start cooking, clean and slice the mushrooms.
 Brush off any dirt or debris.
-Cut off bottoms of the mushrooms, then slice them into 1/4 to 1/2-inch pieces.
+Cut off the bottoms, then slice them into 1/4 to 1/2-inch pieces.
+Depending on how you plan to serve these mushrooms, you can cut them into thinner or thicker slices.
+Just be sure to adjust the cooking time accordingly.

 Sautéing mushrooms in a skillet.